MidasLamb/2BachInfo/README.md

 * Only add pdf's that are not generated from tex files in here, the .gitignore includes .pdf, so if you want to add a .pdf, you must change the .gitignore at the root (other .gitignores are only to make the directory-structure appear on git).

 #How to use the submodules:
 If you fork/clone this repository, you will find that the directories for the submodules are empty.
-To solve this, run "git submodule init" in the submodule directory and then "git submodule update".
+To solve this, run "git submodule init" in the submodule directory and then "git submodule update", this will pull all the submodules files onto your computer.

 #Contributions
 * [Midas Lambrichts](https://github.com/MidasLamb)